County Court judgment (CCJ)

 The county court judgement order is a legal process, which is based on the legal assessment of the situation presented by your potential creditors.

 The court judgment order cannot be sent out of the blue.
-In such case, your creditors might have mailed you warning letters or notices.
+In such case, your creditors may have mailed you warning letters or notices.

-In case, you do not owe any money to the potential creditor, you can request the court to cancel the judgment order, providing sufficient evidence of your credit information.
+In case, you do not owe any money to the potential creditor, you can request the court to cancel the judgment order, providing enough evidence of your credit information.